K Club: History

 In 1831, Hugh Barton of the wine firm Barton and Guestier bought land at Straffan and nearby Barberstown Castle from the Henry family and had Straffan House built whilst he and his wife stayed at Barberstown.

 Completed in 1832, the design was based on a French chateau, with the later addition of a bell-tower, and now forms the east wing of the present complex.
 The original architect was likely Frederick Darley.

 From Hugh the property passed, via his eldest son Nathaniel, to his eldest son Hugh Lynedoch, after which it passed to Hugh Lynedoch's brother, Bertram Francis.
 All served in turn as High Sheriff of Kildare.
 The estate remained in the Barton family until 1949, when Derick Barton was forced to sell the property to manufacturer John Ellis.

 Following a succession of different owners, including film producer Kevin McClory, property developer Patrick Gallagher and property magnate Alan Ferguson, the house was purchased in 1988 by the Jefferson Smurfit Group and transformed into the K Club, which opened three years later.
 Gannon and Smurfit privately purchased the K Club in 2005, following the sale of Jefferson Smurfit to Madison Dearborn Partners and its subsequent merger with Kappa Packaging.
 In 2012, Michael Smurfit bought the 49% stake Gerry Gannon had owned from NAMA for €40 million.

 In 2020, the club was sold to nursing homes operator Michael Fetherston for a deal said to be between €65m and €70m.

 Restaurant

-The Barton Restaurant is a quality restaurant that was awarded one Michelin star both in 1993 and 1994.
+The Barton Restaurant was awarded one Michelin star both in 1993 and 1994.
 The star was earned by head chef Michel Flamme.